Galois Theory of Algorithms: Programs

 \section{Programs}

 Consider the structure of all descriptions of primitive recursive functions.
-Throughout this paper we shall use the words ``description'' and ``program'' interchangeably.
-The descriptions shall form a graph denoted $\PRdesc$.
-The objects of the graph are powers of natural numbers $\N^0, \N^1, \N^2, \ldots, \N^n, \ldots$ and the morphisms are descriptions of primitive recursive functions.
-In particular, there exists descriptions of initial functions: the null function $z:\N \lra \N$, the successor function $s:\N \lra \N$, and the projection functions, i.e., for all $n \in \N$ and for all $1\le i \le n$ there are distinguished descriptions $\pi^n_i:\N^n \lra \N$.
+Throughout this paper we use the words ``description'' and ``program'' interchangeably.
+The descriptions form a graph denoted $\PRdesc$.
+The objects (nodes) of the graph are powers of natural numbers $\N^0, \N^1, \N^2, \ldots, \N^n, \ldots$ and the morphisms (edges) are descriptions of primitive recursive functions.
+In particular, there exists descriptions of initial functions: the null function (the function that only outputs a 0) $z:\N^0={\bf 1} \lra \N$, the successor function $s:\N \lra \N$, and the projection functions, i.e., for all $n \in \N$ and for all $1\le i \le n$ there are distinguished descriptions $\pi^n_i:\N^n \lra \N$.

-There will be three ways of composing edges in this graph: \begin{itemize} \item Composition: For $f:\N^a \lra \N^b$ and $f:\N^b \lra \N^c$, there is a Notice that this composition need not be associative.
-There is also no reason to assume that this composition has a unit. \item Recursion: For $f:\N^a \lra \N^b$ and $g:\N^{a+b} \lra \N^b$, there is a There is no reason to think that this operation satisfies any universal properties or that it respects the composition or the bracket. \item Bracket: For $f:\N^a \lra \N^b$ and $g:\N^a \lra \N^c$, there is a There is no reason to think that this bracket is a functorial (that is respects the composition) or is in any way coherent.
+There will be three ways of composing edges in this graph: \begin{itemize} \item Composition: For $f:\N^a \lra \N^b$ and $g:\N^b \lra \N^c$, there is a Notice that this composition need not be associative.
+There is also no reason to assume that this composition has a unit. \item Recursion: For $f:\N^a \lra \N^b$ and $g:\N^{a+b+1} \lra \N^b$, there is a There is no reason to think that this operation satisfies any universal properties or that it respects the composition or the bracket. \item Bracket: For $f:\N^a \lra \N^b$ and $g:\N^a \lra \N^c$, there is a There is no reason to think that this bracket is functorial (that is respects the composition) or is in any way coherent.

 \end{itemize}